-If your TV was bought in the last few years, it should have an ARC-enabled HDMI socket, and the Sonos Beam will help you find it during the intuitive, app-based set-up (the Beam is compatible with the new Sonos S2 software).
+If your TV was bought in the last few years, it should have an ARC-enabled HDMI socket, and the Sonos Beam will help you find it during the intuitive, app-based set-up (the Beam is compatible with the newer Sonos S2 software).

 Besides the neatness of the connection, the other advantage of using HDMI ARC is that it allows the Beam a certain amount of control over your TV, as long as it supports CEC (Consumer Electronics Control).
 This means that, thanks to voice support on the Sonos Beam, you can turn on your TV and adjust the volume with voice commands.

 Those looking for deeper voice control should consider adding a Fire TV device to their set-up.
 This enables more commands via the Sonos Beam, such as starting specific programmes on supported streaming services ("Alexa, play Stranger Things" will start the show on Netflix on the Fire TV, for example).

 But just as Sonos wants to be platform neutral when it comes to music services, it also promises to support all available voice assistants, with Amazon Alexa and Google Assistant now on board.

 Siri compatibility has also been available since launch, but its functionality has been stripped back compared to the integration on the HomePod.
 You can’t issue Siri commands to the Beam directly, instead you will need to use your iPhone as a microphone.

-The former is worth considering if you’re after proper surround sound from a discreet system, but at an extra £699/$699, we’d say the Sub is overkill for the Beam.
+The former is worth considering if you’re after proper surround sound from a discreet system but, at an extra £699 ($699, AU$999), we’d say the Sub is overkill for the Beam.